TruClient/UISamples/MLT1/MLT1_CorrelationChallenge_TCFF1202_v02/README.md

  The `+` in `([0-9]+)` specifies any number of repeats.

-6.Type in this line to assign the 2nd value of the arrary to a LoadRunner parameter named "Step1Value" to hold ???
+5. Type in this line to assign the 2nd value of the arrary to a LoadRunner parameter named "Step1Value" to hold ???

  where step 1 value is 4360 which dynamacally changes.